DataSF/datasf.github.io/blog/_posts/2015-12-09-how-to-measure-open-data.md

 (You may notice these look suspiciously like the [Results Based Accountability](http://raguide.org/), RBA, approach...that's because we are using it ;-)

 ### Publishing Activity
-Our publishing activity measures both progress on our dataset inventory ([learn about this process](http://datasf.org/blog/5-ways-to-scale-mountain-of-data/)) and plans ([view plans](http://datasf.org/publishing/plans/)) as well as the publication of datasets.
+Our publishing activity measures both progress on our dataset inventory ([learn about this process](http://datasf.org/blog/5-ways-to-scale-mountain-of-data/)) and plans ([view plans](http://datasf.org/publishing/plans/)).
 Both of these are mandated by open data legislation.

 We also track publishing activity by department, priority level and classification as percentages.
-Percents allow us to compare performance without distoring incentives.
+Percents allow us to compare performance without distorting incentives.

 ### Publishing Quality
 Our quality metrics track how well we publish when we publish: